Thousands flee in Greece as wildfires sweep through Mediterranean | Science-Environment

 Thousands flee in Greece as wildfires sweep through Mediterranean

-Thousands of people fled their homes on the outskirts of Athens on Friday and hundreds were evacuated by boat from the nearby island of Evia as Greece faced a fourth day of wildfires fuelled by strong winds and searing temperatures.

-Thousands of people fled their homes on the outskirts of Athens on Friday and hundreds were evacuated by boat from the nearby island of Evia as Greece faced a fourth day of wildfires fuelled by strong winds and searing temperatures.
-Like elsewhere in Europe, Greece has been grappling with extreme weather this summer and a week-long heatwave - its worst in 30 years - has sparked simultaneous wildfires in many parts of the country, burning homes and killing animals as flames tore through thousands of acres of land.
+Thousands of people fled their homes on the outskirts of Athens on Friday as emergency crews struggled to stop wildfires from spreading to more towns while scorching winds fuelled blazes across Greece for the fourth day.
+Like elsewhere in Europe, Greece has been grappling with extreme weather this summer, and a week-long heatwave - its worst in 30 years - has sparked simultaneous wildfires in many parts of the country, burning homes and killing animals as flames tear through thousands of acres of land.

+There were 56 active fronts across Greece on Friday, from the Peloponnese to the island of Evia near the capital, where hundreds of people had to be evacuated by boat as flames burned through forestland to the shore.
+"We are continuing our efforts, hour by hour, to tackle multiple fires today," Deputy Civil Protection Minister Nikos Hardalias said, as authorities ordered the evacuation of more suburbs north of Athens, where wildfires on the foothills of Mount Parnitha burst back into life late on Thursday.

+"Conditions are extremely dangerous," he said.
+The fire, which first broke out on Tuesday, burned around the main highway linking the capital to northern Greece, and hundreds of firefighters with water-bombing aircraft were engaged in a "titanic effort" to prevent the flames from reaching the nearby town of Marathon, Hardalias said.

-In neighboring Turkey, authorities are battling the country's worst ever wildfires, which forced the evacuation of tens of thousands of people.
+"We might have to spend the night in the car if we don't find a friend to host us," said Yorgos, 26, who had to leave his home in the suburb of Polydendri.
+In neighboring Turkey, authorities are battling the country's worst-ever wildfires, and flames sweeping through its southwestern coastal regions forced the evacuation of tens of thousands of people.
 In Italy, hot winds fanned flames on the island of Sicily this week.
-On Friday, Greek authorities ordered the evacuation of more suburbs north of Athens, where wildfires on the foothills of Mount Parnitha burst back into life late on Thursday, after dying down earlier in the week.

-The fire burned around the main highway linking the capital to northern Greece and hundreds of firefighters with water-bombing aircraft were trying to prevent the flames reaching the nearby town of Marathon.
-"We might have to spend the night in the car if we don't find a friend to host us," said Yorgos, 26, who had to leave his home in the suburb of Polydendro.

 On Evia, coastguard vessels assisted by tourist boats have picked up 631 people since late Thursday from three beaches on the island, where the flames have burned through a vast area of pine forest since Tuesday and reached the sea.
 The island's deputy governor, George Kelaiditis, called it "the biggest catastrophe in Evia in 50 years," with hundreds of damaged houses and thousands of acres of burned forest land.